Innocence Gone Wild #14238

 For fun, try this image as a digital jigsaw puzzle…

 Location: Irwin, Westmoreland County, Pennsylvania.
-Picture and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Starboard #14924